ml-evs/matador/README.rst

 Usage
 ------

 For basic command-line usage, please explore the help system for each sub-command.
-Common workflows can be found under ``examples/`` and :ref:`tutorials_index`.
+Common workflows can be found inside ``examples/`` and in the `online docs <http://matador-db.readthedocs.io/en/develop/examples_index.html`_.

-The full Python API documentation can be found under :ref:`modules`.
+Please consult the full `Python API documentation <http://matador-db.readthedocs.io/en/develop/modules.html`_ for programmatic usage.

 .. code-block:: text